 Why should writers convert epub to pdf?

 Portable Document Format is not THE universal document format by accident.
-Versatile, easily viewable on any computing platform, compressed (original document can be much smaller when converted into PDF), this format is the most common choice for archiving, sending, sharing, printing and publishing documents.
+Versatile, easily viewable on any computing platform, compressed (original document can be much smaller when converted to PDF), this format is the most common choice for archiving, sending, sharing, printing and publishing documents.

 Electronic books are also best distributed and used in the PDF form, for the following reasons: